Have you been to any NYC pop ups lately? Well, now’s your chance.

 - Pop Up Art Installations – They can be more traditional art installations, but often times now, they are also meant to create photo opportunities for Instagram.
 We also included some art exhibitions in this category.

-- Pop Up Events – These cover the rest.
-They can come in the form of an impromptu listening party to release a new album, to a temporary themed bar.
+- Pop Up Events – These cover the rest, and they can come in the form of an impromptu listening party to release a new album to a temporary themed bar.
 These are typically meant to create hype around an upcoming event, release, or product.

 Color Factory in Soho

 When: 08/20/18 – 1/31/20.
 Thurs to Tues 10AM – 11PM

 Unlike most pop ups, Color Factory spent more time on the experience rather than setting up little studio spaces to take instagram photos.
 Several rooms had a snack or dessert that complemented the room.

 You don’t even need to ask people to take your photo.
 They have cameras set up in some of the more popular photos spots, and you get photos emailed to you immediately.

 When: November 8, 2019 to January 5, 2020

 The interactive wine-tasting adventure has gone EXTRA for this holiday season.
 Rosé Mansion is decking its halls in all things, glitter and glamour!
 The Mansion is going all out featuring tinsel-topped surprises and new sparkly installations throughout the experience.

 A pop-up food hall (similar to Urbanspace Vanderbilt and Urbanspace at 570 Lex) that will be open from the holiday season through March 2020.
 The Lodge offers breakfast, lunch and dinner and is complete with an indoor cocktail bar and outdoor biergarten!
 A perfect retreat before/after ice skating.